g1thubhub/g1thubhub.github.io/4-bigdata-riddles.md

 Made in London by writingphil@gmail.com

-# 4 BigData Riddles: The Straggler, the Slacker, the Fatso, and the Heckler
+# 4 Big Data Riddles: The Straggler, the Slacker, the Fatso, and the Heckler
 <p></p>
 This article discusses four bottlenecks in BigData applications and introduces a number of tools, some of which are new, for identifying and removing them.
 These bottlenecks could occur in any framework but a particular emphasis will be given to Apache Spark and PySpark.